Atlanta Compromise: Background

-The Compromise
+Compromise

 Washington's 1895 speech

 Booker T. Washington proposed the Atlanta Compromise during an 1895 speech.

 The Atlanta Compromise originated in a speech delivered by Washington to the Cotton States and International Exposition in Atlanta, Georgia, on September 18, 1895.
 (Note: The exposition is sometimes referred to as the "Atlanta Exposition".)
 Black involvement in the Exposition began in early 1895, when white business leaders from Georgia invited Washington to assist in delivering a presentation to a U.S. Congressional committee, seeking federal support for the event.
 The white members of the delegation were impressed with Washington's address to the committee and invited him to speak at the exposition when it was held later that year.

 The master of ceremonies of the Cotton Exposition was former governor of Georgia Rufus Bullock, who introduced Washington by saying: "We have with us today a representative of Negro enterprise and Negro civilization."
 The address was delivered to a segregated audience of blacks and whites, and was delivered in less than ten minutes.

 Washington summarized his proposal near the end of the address:

 The wisest among my race understand that the agitation of questions of social equality is the extremest folly, and that progress in the enjoyment of all the privileges that will come to us must be the result of severe and constant struggle rather than of artificial forcing.
 No race that has anything to contribute to the markets of the world is long in any degree ostracized.
 It is important and right that all privileges of the law be ours, but it is vastly more important that we be prepared for the exercise of these privileges.
 The opportunity to earn a dollar in a factory just now is worth infinitely more than the opportunity to spend a dollar in an opera-house.